SOCIAL MEDIA MANAGEMENT PRICING FOR BUSINESSES

 Here are six key advantages of social media management for businesses:

-How much does it cost to pay someone to manage social media?
+How much do you pay someone to manage social media?

-What is a reasonable price for social media management?
+What is a good price for social media management?

-A reasonable social media management price falls between $750 and $1,550 monthly.
+A good price for social media management falls between $750 and $1,550 monthly.
 Factors like business size, work scope, and the manager’s experience influence the cost.

 How much do small businesses spend on social media management?

-Allocate about 8.7% of your small business’s annual revenue to marketing, with 12-18% for social media, depending on your business and industry.
+Allocate about 8.7% of your small business’s annual revenue to social media marketing, with 12-18% for social media, depending on your business and industry.

 How much does it cost to hire a social media marketer?